mfaani/mfaani/content/posts/clean-codes/refactoring-tips.md

     - More Detailed diagram. `Enter flow from ScreenA >> Check Device Model >> Check if user is allowed to Activate >> Check if device is online >> setup device >> If success then Exit flow | If failure then retry`
   You can have a more detailed diagram than this too.
 The note is to do it steps.
 Often using writing down on a paper initially makes things a whole lot easier for me.

 ### Other tips:
 - Use `git worktree` to be able to compare your changes with code of your `main` branch in realtime.
 I compared two branches of my project.
 It's easier vs. doing `git diff` to go through your changes.
     - Note: `git worktree` are good for comparing lines of code.
 However things get messy when you **run** the two projects.
 This I believe is what the git worktree man page refers to [here]()
+    - Be careful to make the changes / run / test the correct worktree.
+Don't ask how I know this. 🙃
 - If you're refactoring code you haven't wrote yourself, then it might be a good idea to have some meetings with the person who actually wrote the code — if possible.
 - Often moving multiple properties into a new type helps
 - Move functions into an extension